United Nations - The Nippon Foundation Critical Needs Fellowship

 Conditions for selected candidates

 1. Travel and Payment (Stipends - and allowance)

-Fellows will be provided with a return air-ticket in economy class for travels from their home country to the first host institution (United Nations Headquarters in New York, USA), from the first host institution to the second (to be determined), and from the second host institution back to their home country.
+Fellows will be provided with a return air-ticket in economy class for travels from their home country to the United Nations Headquarters in New York, USA.

 Travel arrangements will be made by the United Nations and in accordance with the applicable United Nations travel policies.

-Fellows will receive a stipend during their fellowship in accordance with the established United Nations rates for each host Country.
+Fellows will receive a stipend during their fellowship in accordance with the established United Nations rates for the host Country.
 These rates are updated regularly and available on the following URL: https://www.un.org/development/desa/fellowship/stipend-rates

 For the first month of each of the Fellowship placement phases, Fellows will receive their stipend at the non-academic "Max Trav" rate, and all subsequent months will be at the non-academic "Max Res" rate.
 Stipend paid to Fellows while outside the home country is a monthly allowance intended to cover the cost of lodging, board and other essentials such as laundry and local transport.
 Stipend is normally payable in the local currency of the host country.
 Stipend is not a salary or honorarium.
 It is not intended to cover the Fellows' continuing expenses at home for themselves, nor their families.
 Stipends will be paid for the entire duration of the Fellowship.

 Specific information regarding the travel and payment instructions will be provided to the Fellow, as early as possible, but not before all medical, placement and visa procedures have been completed.

 Once Fellows start their placements at United Nations Headquarters, they should open a local bank account, and complete and return a "Funds Transfer Form" (F249) to DOALOS without delay.
 This form is available for download here.
 Please note that it normally takes 5-10 working days for the first payment to be deposited to this account.